aydinmyilmaz/Leet-Code-Challenges/README.md

 # Leet-Code-Challenges
 Hi everyone...
-You can find here my Python Solutions for some Leetcode Problems. https://leetcode.com/problemset/all/
+You can find here my Python Solutions for some Leetcode Problems.LeetCode have helped me a lot to improve my coding skills at the very beginning of my python and data science adventure.
+I have learned practiced a lot.
+I wish I had time to struggle @ LeetCode again, it was also fun for me... https://leetcode.com/problemset/all/